ROTARC/ADAPT/README.md

 - `outputs/reports/04-01-feature-analysis-{subject_id}.pdf` for a PDF including
   figures and tables created by `04-calculate_something.py`

-If there are many subjects, it might be convenient to put outputs in respective subdirectories.
+If there are many subjects or multiple figures per subject, it might be convenient to put outputs in respective subdirectories.
 Always keep the full filename, in case you collect them per subject.

 - `outputs/figures/02-01-spectrogram/02-01-spectrogram-{subject_id}.png`

-Optionally, you can add the version number of your project to the output file name (`02-01-spectrogram-{subject_id}-{version}.png`).
-The version number can be gotten with `from __version__ import __version__`.
-This enables comparing results between different code versions, and prevents combining up-to-date and older results.
+#### Run identifiers

+It might be useful to add a unique identifier to the name of output files.
+This prevents overwriting previous results and accidentally combining up-to-date and out-of-date results.
+The identifier can be based on the current version of your project (`from __version__ import __version__`), the current git commit hash, [^gitpython] or a sequential run number.
+This template includes the function `project_info.get_run_identifier()` that tracks the run number in a file (set by `settings.paths.run_identifier`, default `output/.run_identifier`) and returns a formatted version (format set as `settings.run_identifier.format`, default `"run{:04d}"`, e.g., `"run0425"`).

+### Documentation

 Documentation and instructions about the analysis process should go in `docs/`.
 This should at a minimum contain information on how to run the analysis.
 It